Transportation in Boston

 Transportation in Boston includes roadway, subway, regional rail, air, and sea options for passenger and freight transit in Boston, Massachusetts.
 The Massachusetts Port Authority (Massport) operates the Port of Boston, which includes a container shipping facility in South Boston, and Logan International Airport, in East Boston.
 The Massachusetts Bay Transportation Authority (MBTA) operates bus, subway, short-distance rail, and water ferry passenger services throughout the city and region.
 Amtrak operates passenger rail service to and from major Northeastern cities, and a major bus terminal at South Station is served by varied intercity bus companies.
 The city is bisected by major highways I-90 and I-93, the intersection of which has undergone a major renovation, nicknamed the Big Dig.

 Road transportation

 Road infrastructure

 Except for the Back Bay and part of the South Boston neighborhoods, Boston has no street grid.
 The City of Boston, composed of many smaller towns annexed over the years, retained most of the pre-existing street names, resulting in many duplicates throughout the city.

 Expressways and freeways in and around Greater Boston are laid out with two circumferential expressways: Interstate 495 and Route 128.
-The circumferential routes are bisected by several radial highways, including:
+The circumferential routes are intersected by several radial highways, including: